How Cyber Attacks Affect Individuals and How You can Help Keep them Safe

 Some cyber criminals aren't in it for the money; they just want to cause chaos.
 As more and more apps and accounts are connected today, it is easier than ever for hackers to compromise multiple accounts and wreak havoc on someone's personal life, simply because it entertains them to do so.

-Individuals can be target for attack and never know it
+Individuals can be targets for attacks and never know it

 Not all cyberattacks on individuals are aimed specifically at them.
-Botnets are networks of infected devices can be controlled remotely without the individual's knowledge.
-Botnets don't comprise simply of computers; any internet connected device that relies on password protection can be hijacked, including routers, cameras, and even refrigerators.
+Botnets are networks of infected devices which can be controlled remotely without an individual's knowledge.
+Botnets aren't comprised simply of computers; any internet-connected device that relies on password protection can be hijacked, including routers, cameras, and even smart refrigerators.
 Cyber criminals can use botnets to send out massive amounts of spam, or engage in wide-scale distributed denial of service (DDoS) attacks.
 The 2016 DDoS attack that shut down the internet for millions of people in the United States was possible because of a massive botnet consisting of 100,000 infected devices.

 How can I help stop Cybercrime?

 There are plenty of cybersecurity firms that specialize in protecting individuals from attacks, usually in the form of comprehensive security software.
 This sort of software needs constant updating to keep up with changes in cybercrime.
 Additionally, working for an online company in a cybersecurity role can be beneficial to individuals; social media is one of the primary targets for criminals, as are sites that process any sort of online payment.
 If you're keeping peoples' data safe, you are doing your part to protect them from attacks.